soumyaveer/soumyaveer.github.io/_posts/2017-12-08-lessons-learnt-from-previous-projects.markdown

 date:  2017-12-08 13:25:00
 categories: main
 banner_image: "mistake.jpg"
 summary: While working on projects, I made many mistakes and learnt from them.
-Here is a blog discussing my mistakes and takeaways.
+Here is a blog discussing those mistakes and takeaways.
 ---

 > “Experience is what you get when you didn't get what you wanted.
 And experience is often the most valuable thing you have to offer.” ― Randy Pausch, The Last Lecture